76 (gas station): Marketing

 76, Conoco, and Phillips 66 market their brand of gasoline under the brand name PROclean.
 The previous brand name for their gasoline was Propower.
 76 gasoline stopped being marketed under the Propower name after the termination of the commercial relationship between NASCAR and 76 after the end of the 2003 season, when the firm discontinued all motorsport fuels.
 As of October 2004, PROclean brand fuel was included on the list of fuels recognized as "Top Tier".

 In the 1970s and 1980s, the company used the slogan "Go With the Spirit...the Spirit of '76."
 This was later shortened to "Get the Spirit".
-Their current (as of late 2021) slogan is “We’re on the driver’s side”.
+Their current (as of late 2021) slogan is "We're on the driver's side".

 The orange ball

 Union Oil, for many years based in El Segundo, California, introduced "76" gasoline in 1932.
 The name referred to the 1776 United States Declaration of Independence, and was also the octane rating of the gasoline in 1932.

 76 signs are orange balls with a 76 legend in blue.
-Many stations had the 76 ball rotate when the signs were illuminated.
+During the 1960s and '70s, most stations had the 76 ball rotate when the signs were illuminated.
 The first such sign was designed in 1962 by advertising creative director Ray Pedersen for the Seattle World's Fair.

-In 2005, new corporate owners ConocoPhillips began a rebranding campaign to unify the design elements of each of the merged brands (76, Phillips, and Conoco), which included replacing all the orange-ball signs with monument-style signs in the red-orange and blue color scheme.
+In 2005, new corporate owners ConocoPhillips began a rebranding campaign to unify the design elements of each of the merged brands (76, Phillips, and Conoco), which included replacing all the orange-ball signs with monument-style signs (flat disk style signs) in the red-orange and blue color scheme.
 In response to negative publicity generated by a grassroots "Save The 76 Ball" campaign, ConocoPhillips reversed this decision in January 2007, and agreed to donate several classic orange 76 balls to museums and to erect approximately 100 balls in the new red-orange and blue color scheme.

 The 76 ball is a popular logo in the "Cult Style" of European car tuning (especially on Volkswagen Golf Mk1 GTIs, due to the debut year of 1976), and it is used on clothing items in Japan as of 2005.

-Until the end of 2003, 76 balls were located at the Daytona International Speedway and Talladega Superspeedway in all four of its turns and at other NASCAR tracks, plus it was on the checkered flag when 76 was the official fuel of NASCAR.
+Until the end of 2003, 76 "spotters" balls were located at the Daytona International Speedway in all four turns as well as at other NASCAR tracks.
 They were used as scoring points, had portholes, and were capable of holding a few people inside.
-One of these balls was given to the owner of Brumos Motor Cars in Jacksonville, Florida, and now sits atop a building on the premises after ConocoPhillips terminated its NASCAR sponsorship.
-Another was given to Dale Earnhardt Jr. and is currently displayed on his property.
+The first of these balls was placed inside the second story of the NASCAR Hall of Fame in Charlotte.
+Another was given to the owner of The Brumos Collection in Jacksonville, Florida, and sits prominently on display outside the front grounds.
+Dale Earnhardt Jr. acquired the 76 ball from North Wilkesboro Speedway and displays it with a vintage 76 gas station on his "Whiskey River" property.
 Similar balls were near pit entrances at most NASCAR circuits until the sponsorship ended, but unlike spheres, they were flat on both sides and illuminated at night during races.